Death of Ayrton Senna: Sunday warm-ups and drivers' briefing

 On Sunday morning, Senna was the fastest in the warm-up session by nine-tenths of a second.

 Senna was scheduled to film an in-car lap of the Imola Circuit for French television channel TF1, where his now-retired rival Alain Prost was working as a pundit.
 They ate breakfast together, and Senna encouraged Prost to help out with a proposed revival of the Grand Prix Drivers' Association (GPDA), the old Formula One drivers' trade union.
 They agreed to meet before the Monaco Grand Prix with further details, but this was not to be.
 After the breakfast, Senna filmed the lap for television and personally greeted "our dear friend Alain" on camera, to Prost's surprise.

 At the drivers' briefing, Senna attended along with Gerhard Berger.
-Since he was unwilling to speak out due to the earlier row with race officials that had left him still fraught with emotions, Senna asked Berger to raise his concerns about the pace car's presence during the formation lap, which had no role other than to promote the then latest Porsche 911.
+Since he was unwilling to speak out owing to the earlier row with race officials that had left him still fraught with emotions, Senna asked Berger to raise his concerns about the pace car's presence during the formation lap, which had no role other than to promote the then latest Porsche 911.
 At the San Marino Grand Prix, this pace car was thus made to leave the grid in advance of the Formula One cars, instead of together.

 Senna then met with fellow drivers to discuss the re-establishment of the GPDA in an attempt to increase safety in Formula One.
 As the most senior driver, Senna offered to take the role of leader, starting with the next race event in Monaco.
 Niki Lauda suggested that Senna lead the group because of his strong personality and standing in the sport, relative to the other drivers.

 In preparation for the race, Senna placed a furled Austrian flag in the cockpit of his car.
 It was later inferred that Senna intended to raise the flag in memory of Ratzenberger (who was Austrian), if Senna won the race.